A complete guide to testing mobile applications with in-depth tutorials:

 - On the desktop, the application is tested on a central processing unit.
 On a mobile device, the application is tested on handsets like Samsung, Nokia, Apple, and HTC.

-- Mobile device screen size is smaller than desktop.
+- Mobile device screen size is smaller than a desktop.

-- Mobile devices have less memory than desktop.
+- Mobile devices have less memory than a desktop.

 - Mobiles use network connections like 2G, 3G, 4G or WIFI where desktop use broadband or dial-up connections.